bluefireteam/audioplayers/README.md

 [![Buy Me A Coffee](https://user-images.githubusercontent.com/835641/60540201-fcd7fa00-9ce4-11e9-87ec-1e98568e9f58.png)](https://www.buymeacoffee.com/bluefire)

 **Note**: this software was made by the community, for the community, on our spare time, with no commercial affiliation.
 It is provided as is and any positive contribution is appreciated.
-Be kind and mindful of the free time that a battalion of people has gifted on behalf of the community to craft this.
+Be kind and mindful of the free time that a battalion of people has gifted on behalf of the community to craft and maintain this.

 ## Feature Parity Table